-Initiated by Program Director
+Removal Initiated by Graduate Program Director

-Drops may be initiated by program directors in two circumstances.
-First, the drop may be initiated if the director is notified by the instructor that you have not attended class during the first two class meetings of the semester.
-A drop also can be initiated by the program director if you do not have the proper prerequisite, corequisite, or consent of the instructor.
+Drops may be initiated by graduate program directors.
+The drop may be initiated if the graduate program director is notified by the instructor that the student has not attended class during the first two class meetings of the semester.
+A drop also can be initiated by the graduate program director if the student does not have the proper prerequisite, corequisite, or consent of the instructor or has been found to be in violation of the Code of Student Rights and Responsibilities.